xpack/web-jekyll/pages/core/xpm/install.md

 {% capture macos %}

-On macOS, by default, global Node packages are installed in `/usr/local`, and managing them requires administrative rights, but if you followed the instructions in the [prerequisites]({{ site.baseurl }}/install/) page, you should already have configured npm to use a location in the home folder.
+On macOS, by default, global Node.js packages are installed in `/usr/local`, and managing them requires administrative rights, but if you followed the instructions in the [prerequisites]({{ site.baseurl }}/install/) page, you should already have configured npm to use a location in the home folder.